JetBrains/intellij-sdk-docs/reference_guide/api_changes/api_changes_list_2020.md

 All parameters in `com.jetbrains.python.psi.PyElementVisitor` marked `@NotNull` : This may break source-compatibility with inheritors written in Kotlin.

-`com.jetbrains.python.parsing.ParsingContext.<init>(SyntaxTreeBuilder, LanguageLevel, StatementParsing.FUTURE)` method parameter `StatementParsing.FUTURE` removed
+`com.jetbrains.python.parsing.ParsingContext(SyntaxTreeBuilder, LanguageLevel, StatementParsing.FUTURE)` method parameter `StatementParsing.FUTURE` removed
 : It is no longer used in parsing.

 ## 2020.2